-- 3. Enable the Snap to Transition check box in the General tab of settings window to snap the cursor to transition edges. - cursor to transition edges.4.
-From the waveform toolbar menu, click the Next Transition button .
+- 3. Enable the Snap to Transition check box in the General tab of settings window to snap the cursor to transition edges. - 4.
+From the waveform toolbar menu, click the Next Transition button 2.

 The current marker moves to the first value change of the selected sineSel[1:0] signal, at 3.5225 microseconds.